ondra-novak/mmbot/doc/proxy.md

 ```

 #### TIP:
-To reduce count of requests, the broker can read multiple symbols and server them from cache until the "reset"
+To reduce count of requests, the broker can read multiple symbols and serve them from cache until the "reset"

 ### syncTrades